Announcement

 Officials Development Program & Sanctioning Requirements

-July 18 update - Changes to Officials Development Program & Sanctioning Requirements for September 2024
+June 11, 2025 update - Changes to Officials Development Program & Sanctioning Requirements for September 2025

-Updates to the Sanction Requirements for the 2024-2025 season
+Updates to the Sanction Requirements for the 2025-2026 season

-To determine the eligibility for sanction requirements,
+To determine the eligibility for sanction requirements:

-• Sanction deadlines for the 2024-2025 season:
+Sanction deadlines for the 2025-2026 season:

 • any TIER II meets submitted within 2 weeks of the start of the event will be denied.